theharshkwatra/Frontend-Project/README.md

 # Frontend-Project

-Open the MAIN filend explore the website
+Open the README file and explore the website for detailed insights and further information.